darkestb4light/netcap/README.md

 It does NOT (currently) prevent traffic from occurring on the network.
 It is simply designed to alert when it sees traffic that is configured as unauthorized or unknown.

+It is released under the GNU GENERAL PUBLIC LICENSE V3.